akvankorlaar/NeuralNetworkBlog/NeuralNetworkBlog.md

 aritificial neurons is able to learn patterns from example data, and is able to use this learned knowledge to perform some task.
-These artificial neurons are organised in layers. **Deep learning** is a concept usually referred to when using a neural network with many layers to learn and perform some task.
+These artificial neurons are organised in layers. **Deep learning** is a popularized concept usually referred to when using a neural network with many layers to learn and perform some task.

 Despite their consistent
-rise in popularity in recent years, neural networks have been around for quite a while: Frank Rosenblatt laid out the fundational building blocks for the neural network in 1958.
+rise in popularity in recent years, neural networks and their fundamentall building blocks have been around for quite a while: Frank Rosenblatt laid out some of the fundational building blocks for the neural network in 1958.
 Thats over 60 years ago!

 Over the years neural networks were improved, forgotten, improved, and forgotten again.
-For years neural networks couldn't do much, because well, computers couldn't do much.
-In recent years however, with the help of the enormous rise of computing power, and the work of some very clever computer scientists, neural networks have proven to be invaluable in many many areas.
+For years neural networks couldn't do much, because, well, computers couldn't do much.
+In recent years however, with the help of the enormous rise of computing power neural networks have proven to be invaluable in many many areas.
 With this technology becoming ever more usefull with each year, so does knowledge